BEST THINGS TO DO IN DUBLIN IN 3 DAYS – A FUN ITINERARY

 If you’re a fan of Game of Thrones you may want to opt for a Game of thrones tour through Northern Ireland’s nature where several scenes were filmed.
 In addition most usually also include a stop at the unique rock formations of Giant’s Causeway.

 Hopefully, this 3-day Dublin itinerary has helped you plan your trip and how to spend 3 days in Dublin!
-Enjoy.
+Now, it is time to pack for your Europe trip – or in this case, for your Dublin trip.

 Find out more about great places to visit in Ireland.